smorad/um_cisc_7026/lecture_3_neural_networks.typ

 // TODO: Deeper neural networks are more efficient
+// FUTURE TODO: Do not do theta_0 + sum, instead add one to x vector: [1, x_1, x_2, dots] to line up with linear regression
 // FUTURE TODO: Should not waste m/n in linear regression, use c for count and d_x, d_y
 // TODO: Fix nn image indices
 // TODO: Implement XOR is transposed